 Increasing CTI leads to decreasing measured line energy.
-All cases show an increase in CTI due to radiation damage.
+All cases show an overall increase in CTI due to radiation damage.
 In some cases, the CTI increase from radiation damage is modified by sacrificial charge from the particle background, discussed further in Section 4.3.
+Charge injection also clearly modifies the rate of CTI increase.
 The rate of change of CTI varies substantially between the different cases.